DronRathore/goexpress/README.md

 ## File Uploading
 The ```response.Response``` struct has a ```GetFile()``` method, which reads a single file at a time, you can make looped calls to retrieve all the files, however this feature is not thoroughly tested, bugs can be reported for the same.

+## Testing
+There are no testing added to this package yet, I am hoping to get my hands dirty in testing, if anyone can help me out with this, feel free to open a PR.

 ## Contribution
 - If you want some common **must** have middlewares support, please open an issue, will add them.